Claudette Hobbart

 “I said, you’re right.
 You and I have hit a dead end.”

 “Oh.”
 That wasn’t what Naomi expected to hear.
 Rosa didn’t usually admit defeat.
+After a pause, Naomi switched gears, “Um, so what should we do?”

 Now Naomi was concerned.
 “What do you mean, go home?
 You’re not going to give up, are you?
 I’m sorry.
 I was venting too much wasn’t I?”